DPS News

 Recent Press Releases

-• AUSTIN – The Texas Department of Public Safety (DPS) announces the capture of another Texas 10 Most Wanted Fugitive, Herbert Souvenir, in San Antonio earlier this month.
-A Texas Crime Stoppers reward will be paid for his arrest.
+• AUSTIN – A Texas Department of Public Safety (DPS) 10 Most Wanted Sex Offender is back in custody after being located in Mexico.
+A Texas Crime Stoppers will not be paid for his arrest.